State-by-State Childcare Tax Credit Guide

 Official site: Colorado Department of Revenue

-Look up “child care expenses” or “child and dependent care credit.”
-Once you estimate your federal credit using our Child Care Tax Credit Estimator, you can see whether Colorado offers an additional state-level benefit.
+Search Colorado’s tax resources for “child care expenses,” “child and dependent care credit,” or similar terms.
+Once you estimate your federal credit using our Child Care Tax Credit Estimator, review whether Colorado offers a related state-level benefit and whether any part of that benefit depends on the federal amount or on Colorado-specific income rules.

 Connecticut